binaryphile/docker-redmine/README.md

     ./initialize-production.sh
     ./daemon.sh

-Then point your browser to http://localhost:3001/.
+Then point your browser to <http://localhost:3001/>.

-You may also need to export settings for DB_ADAPTER and DB_DATABASE if you want to use MySQL rather than PostgreSQL.
+You may also need to export settings for DB_ADAPTER if you want to use MySQL rather than PostgreSQL.

+You may also set your environment variables by copying `sample.env` to `.env` and editing with your values.  `.env` is automatically called by the other scripts if it exists.

 ## Contents

-That image contains a vanilla (no plugins) Redmine 2.3-stable (latest at time of writing).
+That image contains a vanilla (no plugins) Redmine 2.3-stable, the latest at the time of this writing.
 It also includes [unicorn] for production use, but you won't need that if you're just taking it out for a spin.
 You can easily run in development mode.
-If you plan on running in production, you will need to pass in db configuration and credentials through environment variables.
+If you plan on running in production, you will need to pass in db configuration and credentials through environment variables or the `.env` file.
 See below for usage.

 Ruby 2.0.0-p247 and all dependencies are included in the container, so running it doesn't require any bundling or software installation.

 The container is configured to put logs, Redmine file attachments and the application's secret_token file on your local filesystem via mounting the current directory in the container.

-Any modifications to Redmine, including adding plugins, require rebuilding the container, which the scripts given here help simplify.
+Any modifications to Redmine, including plugins, require rebuilding the container which the scripts given here help simplify.

 ## Usage

-### Development with Redmine (not development mode)
+### Development with Redmine (as in coding not just development mode)

-Running a [Rails] app in a Docker container is a bit more involved than a regular package, so these instructions are bound to be a little more convoluted than most.
+Running a [Rails] app in a Docker container is a bit more involved than a regular package.
 Usually you want the ability to modify and extend Rails apps with plugins, for example.
 This means that the source of the app is changing, and Docker tends to freeze your app in place.